titon/toolkit/docs/en/components/mask.md

 ### Notes ###

-* Target elements will have a `.mask-target` class applied.
+* Target elements will have a `.is-maskable` class applied.
 * Target elements will also have `.is-masked` applied when the mask is activated.

 ## Variables ##